 Configure Multi-App Kiosk (Custom Launcher UI) on Windows

-This document guides you on how to use the Multi-App kiosk mode and associated features.
+This document guides you on how to use the Multi-App kiosk mode and its associated features.

 Before You Begin

 - Make sure to Sign In to Scalefusion Dashboard.

-- Windows OS 10 - Applicable on Win 10 Pro, Enterprise, Education or Business Editions with Win 1803 version
+- Windows OS 10 and above - Applicable on Win 10 Pro, Enterprise, Education, or Business Editions with Win 1803 version

 Configuring a Multi-App Kiosk Policy

 - Sign In to Scalefusion and navigate to Device Profiles & Policies > Device Profiles and either create a new Windows device profile or edit an existing device profile.

 - The first option/tab in Profile creation wizard is to SELECT APPS.
 Within this you would be shown the following options,